 A. Using the Great Books breaks down the artificial division between history and literature.

-B. Instead of memorizing facts about the past, the student is encourage to interact with the ideas of the past.
+B. Instead of memorizing facts about the past, the student is encouraged to interact with the ideas of the past.

 C. Using the Great Books as the center of a history/literature course also encourages the student to think about how we know what we know about the past.